Marjona6/not-just-luck-thinkful-full-stack-capstone/README.md

 </ul>
 <h3>Responsive</h3>
 <ul>
-  <li>The app is fully responsive and quickly adapts to all mobile, tablet, and desktop viewports.</li>
+  <li>The app is responsive and optimized for both desktop and mobile viewing and use.</li>
 </ul>
 <h3>Security</h3>
 <ul>